yiqunc/AURIN_EmpBasemapGen/README.md

 6. Done

-PART2 - How to prepare basemap (example uses 2011 VIC DZN and Meshblock data sets)
+PART3 - How to prepare basemap (example using 2011 VIC DZN and Meshblock data sets)

 1. load orignal DZN and Meshblock(MB) layer in ArcGIS: "DZN_2011_VIC","MB_2011_VIC", make sure they are in WGS84
 2. intersect PLZ with DZN to create split polygons: "mb_fullcode_split_vic_2011" (ArcTookbox ->Analysis Tools->Overlay->Intersect)